 # General Syntax

 The framework provides various interfaces to obtain basic application information or invoke system capabilities.
 Each interface includes several APIs to perform specific tasks.
 Before using an interface, you need to declare the interface and import the module.
-Then, you can call the several APIs defined under that interface.
+Only then can you call the several APIs defined under that interface.

 # Interface Declaration